 Oral cancer screening and preventionPRINT PAGE

-Oral cancer is a leading cause of disease burden in Victoria, with an average of 14 new diagnoses and three deaths a week.
-Oral cancer is often diagnosed at a late stage, with poor prognosis and survival.
-This innovative program will support Victorian oral health professionals to raise awareness of oral cancer and detect it early, reducing the impact of the disease.
+Oral cancer (including oropharyngeal cancer) is a significant cause of disease burden in Victoria, with an average of 14 new diagnoses and five deaths a week.
+Oral cancer is often diagnosed late, resulting in a relative five-year survival rate of just 66%.
+This innovative state-wide program, the first in Australia, supports oral and other health professionals to identify people at risk and detect the disease earlier.

 Oral cancer screening and prevention program